 Before joining the Kauffman School, Ms. Lofthus worked in the Uncommon Schools Network in New York City and is a 2007 Teach for America alumni.
 In 2015, Ms. Lofthus was inducted into the Mid-America Education Hall of Fame.
 In 2016, the Kauffman School was named Missouri Charter School of the Year and Ms. Lofthus received the Ryan Award which is awarded to high-impact leaders who accelerate student achievement.

-Prior to working in philanthropy, Tracy practiced law providing counsel to and representing businesses in legal matters ranging from corporate governance and employment law to general business litigation.
-Tracy has a law degree from Harvard Law School and a bachelor’s degree in psychology from Howard University.
+Prior to working in philanthropy, Ms. McFerrin practiced law providing counsel to and representing businesses in legal matters ranging from corporate governance and employment law to general business litigation.
+She has a law degree from Harvard Law School and a bachelor’s degree in psychology from Howard University.
 She lives in Toronto with her husband and teenage daughter.

 Aaron North (Board Chair)

 Aaron North is the vice president of Education at the Ewing Marion Kauffman Foundation, where he serves as a member of the Foundation’s senior leadership team and leads a team of program officers who are funding or researching programs designed to ensure more Kansas City students of all ages have access to education options preparing them for learning, work, and life after high school.